lzap/foreman-tracer/README.md

 installs GNU C/C++ compiler which can be considered as a security risk:

     yum remove systemtap* kernel-devel-`uname -r` gcc cpp

+## Troubleshooting

+Ruby SCL is hardcoded in the script, some older version of Foreman (or Satellite) have different Foreman/Ruby SCL.
+This can be determined with:

+# grep Ruby /etc/httpd/conf.d/05-foreman.conf
+PassengerRuby /usr/bin/tfm-ruby

+## TODO

+* Strip "/usr/share/foreman" from FILENAME column to make it narrower
+* Automatically detect Ruby SCL

 Have fun!